-Impactful community investment is our mantra.
-We are proud to have made direct Community Investments of \$43,231 during FY22/23 - funded through a combination of operating profit and our Community Enterprise FoundationTM.
-Our Community Enterprise FoundationTM (CEF) account balance at end of year is \$230,796.
+Impactful community investment is our objective.
+We are proud to have made direct Community Investments of \$60,418 during FY23/24 - funded through a combination of operating expenditureand our Community Enterprise Foundation (CEF).
+Our CEF account balance at end of year is \$232,091.
 The CEF funds are off-balance sheet and enable us to make tax-effective community investments.
-We entered into some long term arrangements with several community groups, recognising their ongoing annual need to maintain programs and events that are so valuable to our community.
+We entered some longer-term arrangements with several community groups, recognising their ongoing annual need to maintain programs and events that are so valuable to our community.